 Trainer as Consultant in the Global Marketplace

-Consultants serve myriad roles in national and trans-national organizations.
-In this course, doctoral students will develop an understanding of ways to create value, improve productivity, and deliver change in these global organizations.
-Consulting work allows an individual to condense skills developed throughout a lifetime of professional experience and practice.
-This course focuses on the process of consultation, and the various approaches to assisting global organizations as an outside professional.
+In this course, doctoral students will analyze ways to create value, improve productivity, and deliver change in global and multi-national organizations.
+This course is designed to focus on the process of consultation, and the various approaches to assisting global organizations as an outside professional.
 Models of consulting are presented for consideration and topics including management, ethics, tools, and techniques are addressed.
 The doctoral student will assess methods to contract with an organization, provide effective diagnosis and feedback, design interventions, and continue to synthesize relevant literature.

 - Average book cost per course: $110

 *Program rates are subject to change and generally increase at the start of each calendar year.